Seal of the president of the Philippines: The 1981 redesign

+The new design of the coat of arms was adapted into the presidential flag after some time.

+Restoration of the Ocampo design

+In the wake of the 1986 People Power Revolution, President Corazon Aquino abolished the use of many symbols of the Marcos regime, including his presidential seal, and restored the 1951 version of the Ocampo design.

-On August 27, 1998, President Joseph Estrada signed Executive Order No. 19, amending Executive Order No. 38 of 1947 (as amended) in view of the fact that 1951, the number of provinces has increased to 78 and that there is a need to synchronize the number of stars to match the number of provinces at a given time.
+On August 27, 1998, President Joseph Estrada signed Executive Order No. 19, amending Executive Order No. 38 of 1947 (as amended) as the number of provinces has increased to 78 and that there is a need to synchronize the number of stars to match the number of provinces at a given time.

 After Estrada's executive order came into effect, Roxas's executive order read:

 On April 20, 2004, President Gloria Macapagal Arroyo signed Executive Order No. 310, which standardized the seal and its derivative material.
 The seal as it appears on government documents and property has since been redesigned to conform with the executive order.